-(2) A credit institution and a financial institution must identify a person and verify data with the help of information technology means where a business relationship is established with a person from a contracting state of the European Economic Area or whose place of residence or seat is in such a country and whose total sum of outgoing payments relating to a transaction or a service contract exceeds 15 000 euros per calendar month or, in the case of a customer who is a legal person, 25 000 euros per calendar month, and where the due diligence measures are not applied while being physically in the same place as the person or their representative.
+- (1) A credit institution and a financial institution must identify a person and verify data with using information technology means where the application of the due diligence measures in establishing a business relationship does not take place in the physical presence of the person and where: - 1) the customer is from a non-EEA country or their place of residence or seat is in such a country, or - 2) the total amount of outgoing payments related to the transaction or service contract per calendar month exceeds 15,000 euros in the case of a customer who is a natural person or 25,000 euros in the case of a customer who is a legal person.

-(3) A document issued by the Republic of Estonia for digital identification of a person or another electronic identification system with assurance level 'high' which has been added to the list published in the Official Journal of the European Union based on Article 9 of Regulation (EC) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC (OJ L 257, 28.08.2014, pp 73-114) is used for identification of a person and verification of data with the help of information technology means.
+- (2) [Repealed RT I, 10.07.2020, 1 entry into force 10.09.2020] - (3) A document issued by the Republic of Estonia for digital identification of a person or another means of electronic identification of a high assurance level, which is specified in the regulation established on the basis of subsection 6 of this section, is used for identifying a person and verifying data using information technology means.

-(4) Where a person is a foreign national, the identity document issued by the competent authority of the foreign country must be used for the identification of the person and verification of data in addition to the means specified in subsection 3 of this section.

-(5) Additionally, information originating from a credible and independent source is used for identifying a person and verifying data.
-To identify an e-resident and verify data, a credit institution and a financial institution has the right to use personal identification data entered in the database of identity documents.

-(6) The technical requirements of and procedure for identification of persons and verification of data using information technology means are established by a regulation of the minister responsible for the field.
+- (4) Where a person is a foreign national, the identity document issued by the competent authority of the foreign country must be used for the identification of the person and verification of data in addition to the means specified in subsection 3 of this section. - (5) Additionally, information originating from a credible and independent source is used for identifying a person and verifying data.
+To identify a person and verify data, credit institutions and financial institutions has the right to use personal identification data entered in the database of identity documents.
+[RT I, 10.07.2020, 1 entry into force 10.09.2020] - (6) The technical requirements of and procedure for identification of persons and verification of data using information technology means are established by a regulation of the minister in charge of the policy sector.

+- (61) The procedure provided for in a regulation established on the basis of subsection 1 of § 31 of the Notaries Act is applied where the identity of a person is established and information is verified using information technology means in the official activities of a notary.

-(7) The regulation specified in subsection 6 of this section sets out in greater detail at least requirements for disclosure of information, rules of procedure applicable to the establishment of a business relationship and to the making of an occasional transaction, requirements for activities related to the declarations of intent of the parties to a transaction, organisation of questionnaire surveys and mandatory real-time interviews held upon establishment of a business relationship, conditions of processing of the photograph of a person, and requirements for the quality of the synchronised audio and video stream during the aforementioned procedures as well as for recording and for the reproducibility of recordings, and, based on the national risk assessment specified in § 11 of this Act, the regulation may establish limits different from the ones specified in subsection 2 of this section to situations where the provisions of this section do not need to be applied.
+[RT I, 10.07.2020, 1 entry into force 20.07.2020] - (7) The regulation specified in subsection 6 of this section sets out in greater detail at least the requirements for disclosure of information, rules of procedure applicable to the establishment of a business relationship and to the making of an occasional transaction, requirements for activities related to the declarations of intent of the parties to a transaction, organisation of questionnaire surveys and mandatory real-time interviews held upon establishment of a business relationship, conditions of processing of the photograph of a person, and requirements for the quality of the synchronised audio and video stream during the aforementioned procedures as well as for recording and for the reproducibility of recordings, and, based on the national risk assessment specified in § 11 of this Act, the regulation may establish limits different from the ones specified in clause 2 of subsection 1 of this section to situations where the provisions of this section do not need to be applied.
+[RT I, 10.07.2020, 1 entry into force 10.09.2020]

-Division 3 Simplified Due Diligence Measures
+Subchapter 3 Simplified Due Diligence Measures